numfocus/DISCOVER-Cookbook/15_security_best_practices.md

 3. **Follow Legal and Ethical Standards**
    - Review applicable privacy regulations for your region, such as GDPR or CCPA.
    - Clearly inform participants how their data will be used, and obtain their consent.
+4. **Prepare for Potential Breaches**
+   - Create a comprehensive data breach response plan.
+   - Communicate promptly and transparently with affected individuals in case of a breach.